Building a Leading Cannabis Company through Scientific Research

-Review the safety and quality practices and procedures of cannabis production and medical based products from around the world to better understand how that may apply to New Zealand situation.
+Review the safety and quality practices and procedures of cannabis production and medical based products from around the world to better understand how that may apply to Australian situation.

 Research, define and implement organic practices in the cultivation and production of medical cannabis as perceived and implemented by an international marketplace and utilizing aquaponics as a cultivation vehicle.

 Establish a framework for implementing best practices procedures in safety and quality.

 Test the quality and efficiency of Super-critical CO2 extraction when used with water based organic cultivation and compare to other cultivation and extraction methods.